COUNTRY REPORT 2017

-In 2016 the Riga Film Fund, which offers a cash rebate of up to 20% of all eligible production costs incurred by a qualifying local agent for feature, TV and documentary productions, approved four co-financing agreements for a total amount up to 574,000 EUR.
+In 2017 the Riga Film Fund, which offers a cash rebate of up to 20% of all production costs, approved four co-financing agreements for a total amount of 686,509 EUR for six minority coproductions.

-Latvia has a range of diverse filmmaking locations, including medieval architecture, Art Nouveau architecture and 19th century wooden architecture, therefore urban as well as natural locations in Latvia are able to double for many European places.
-Latvia is home to The Cinevilla Film Studio, that is located 50km from national capital Riga and provides opportunities for shooting as well as its own hotel.
+Latvia has a range of diverse filmmaking locations, including medieval, Art Nouveau and 19th century wooden architecture, therefore urban as well as natural locations in Latvia are able to double for many European places.
+Latvia is home to the Cinevilla Film Studio, located 50 km from the national capital Riga and providing opportunities for shooting, as well as its own hotel.

-The Latvian Film Producers Association with its approximately 30 members represents the most important film production companies in Latvia.
+The Latvian Film Producers Association with its approximately 30 members represents the most important film professionals association in Latvia.
 The Latvian Filmmakers Union, which was established in 1962, also represents local filmmakers.
-An important role in the region is played by the Films Service Producers Association, whose members include among others the Latvian Film Angels Studio, Baltic Pines film studio and Ego Media.
-These studios have vast experience in handling foreign productions shooting in Latvia.
+An important role in the region is played by the Films Service Producers Association, whose members include, among others, the Latvian Film Angels Studio, Baltic Pines film studio and Ego Media.
+These entities have a vast experience in handling foreign productions shooting in Latvia.

-Public broadcaster LTV is funded by the state and through advertising revenues.
-The Latvian Television organises an annual film project The Code of Latvia / Latvijas kods focusing on stories about contemporary life in Latvia.
+The public broadcaster LTV is funded by the state and also through advertising revenues.
+The Latvian Television organises an annual film project The Code of Latvia / Latvijas kods, focusing on stories about contemporary life in Latvia.

 The project is implemented in cooperation and with the support of the National Film Centre of Latvia and the Culture Capital Foundation.
 New episodes are presented every year in November as a part of Latvian Independence Day celebrations.